sciserver/SciServer-WordPress-Website/wp-content/plugins/rss-import/readme.txt

 ﻿=== RSSImport ===
 Contributors: Bueltge, inpsyde, took77
 Plugin URI: http://bueltge.de/wp-rss-import-plugin/55/
-Author: Frank B&uuml;ltge
+Author: Frank Bültge
 Author URI: http://bueltge.de/
 Donate link: http://bueltge.de/wunschliste/
 Tags: rss, post, content, post, feed
 Requires at least: 1.5
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 4.4.16
+Stable tag: 4.4.17

-Import and display feeds on your blog, using PHP in your templates or Shortcode in your posts and pages.
+Display feeds on your blog, using PHP in your templates or Shortcode in your posts and pages.

 == Description ==
-Import and display feeds in your blog, using PHP, a Widget or Shortcode.
+Display feeds in your blog, using PHP, a Widget or Shortcode.
 The plugin uses only standard WordPress functionality, so no external libraries are required.
 For older versions of Wordpress, the built-in [MagpieRSS library](http://magpierss.sourceforge.net/) is used.
 For WordPress 2.8 and newer, there is a setting available to enable the built-in [SimplePie library](http://simplepie.org/) for parsing feeds.

 As with all other content you publish, make sure you are allowed to (re-)publish the content of the feeds you are about to import!